djthapa22/deep-learning-challenge/README.md

   *  If I were to repeat this process.
 Maybe increasing the layers and neurons values to higher number with my Tuner model.

 <ins> Summary:</ins>
+With the Tuner model  having the best accuracy result of 73.4%, I would not recommned using any of these models in order to make predictions on funding success.
+Another learning was that increasing the layers or neuron complexity will not necessarily increase the prediction accuracy rates.
+Therefore, I would recreate the Tuner with additional functions, along with Leaky_Relu and slightly increase neuron and layer complexity to gain a accuracy over 90%.